OXID-eSales/paypal-checkout-documentation/installation.rst

 .. attention::

-   **Check country mappings after update to PayPal Checkout version 1.1.5**.
+   **Checking country mappings after update to PayPal Checkout version 1.1.5**

-   With version 1.1.5 the country coverage of individual :productname:`PayPal Checkout` payment methods has been extended.
+   With version 1.1.5, the country coverage of individual :productname:`PayPal Checkout` payment methods has been extended.

    Make sure that you can use the extended country coverage.